Lime Render Cost

 - ✖ Can't be set dry

-Cost of Lime Render Repair
+Lime Render Repair Cost

-If your oldlLime render is damaged, then it may be cheaper to have it repaired rather than replaced.
+If your old lime render is damaged, then it may be cheaper to have it repaired rather than replaced.
 The most common repair you’ll need to address will be cracks in the rendering.
 These cracks will need to be repaired as soon as possible so that you don’t get water penetration which can cause mould and damp.

 If you want to do it yourself, there are several crack/repair products available from DIY stores.
-Prices range from £5.00 to £30 depending on the amount of fix you buy.
-A tradesperson will charge between £15 to £30 per m2 to repair damaged render.
+Prices range from £5 to £30 depending on the amount of fix you buy.
+A tradesperson will charge between £15 to £30 per m² to repair damaged render.
 The total cost will depend on the amount of rendering that needs fixing.
 An average patch repair can cost between £100 and £350.

 Rendering Guarantees